ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/emr-etl-runner/1-Installing-EmrEtlRunner.md

 This section of the config file is where we configure the operation of EMR.
 The variables with defaults can typically be left as-is, but you will need to set:

-1. `region`, which is the Amazon EC2 region **and** availability zone in which the job should run, e.g. "us-east-1a" or "eu-west-1b"
+1. `region`, which is the Amazon EC2 region in which the job should run, e.g. "us-east-1" or "eu-west-1"
 2. `ec2_key_name`, which is the name of the Amazon EC2 key that you set up in the [Dependencies](#dependencies) above